What is it like to work with a counselor?

 How do I schedule an appointment with this counselor?

-Appointments are available on weekdays from Monday-Thursday and one evening a week in my Independence MO office, but I also work with residents of surrounding cities such as Blue Springs, Lee’s Summit, and Grain Valley.
-I work with men, women, and married couples who are struggling with their relationships and/or experiencing anxiety.
+Appointments are available on weekdays from Tuesday-Thursday and one evening a week in my Independence MO office.
+In addition, I also offer online counseling to Missouri residents via telephone or video sessions.
+I offer marriage counseling for one for men and women who are struggling with their relationship and/or anxiety.

 Finding a counselor near you that is a good fit for you is a personal decision.
 To help you explore what it would be like to work with me and further answer your questions about counseling, schedule free 15-minute phone consult with me.
 And you’ll be on your way to discovering how you can begin growing your confidence and connections.

 Note: Anxiety counseling, divorce counseling, and marriage counseling for one is available in my Independence MO office and online for Missouri residents, but I also work with clients who reside in nearby areas of Blue Springs, Grain Valley, and Lee’s Summit MO.